 Being fully present includes conducting a proper client intake too, and noticing the details, big and small.
 “If your client is not blurring their background, they are communicating gifts of information to you.
 A cat?
 A painting?
 A book?
 Those are parts of your client's brand, identity, and persona,” Castro says.

-Introductory Coaching Session Templates and Agendas
+Introductory Coaching Session Templates

 A coaching template or agenda can be a valuable tool as you prepare for your initial session with a coaching client.
 Brenda Bridges, founder of Career Momma, for example, begins and concludes her coaching calls by asking clients to “share a bit of good news.”
 She says, “This sets the tone for the call to have positive vibes.”

-During introductory coaching sessions, Bridges additionally uses visualization to help her clients imagine what their lives will be like a year from now, after they have completed coaching.
+During introductory coaching sessions, Bridges additionally uses visualization to help her clients imagine what their lives will be like a year from now, after they've completed coaching.
 According to her, “The exercise often reveals what they truly want to accomplish, whether it be more flexibility, more autonomy, more leadership opportunities, or better pay.”

 “This visualization exercise helps me better understand their end goal and we can work on benchmarking small goals and a plan to achieve that lifestyle,” explains Bridges.